 “How is rota this morning?” asks black father, but he is grinning just as black mother is, and I wonder how I became so funny.

-I stare at it.
-The sun glares, and reflects off my spot of white.
+I stare at the spot.
+The sun glares, and reflects off my patch of white.
 Oh no, I think to myself.
 How is someone white in a world where everyone is black?

 I dress and walk to the town, because what else may I do?
 Here is a black driver of a car.
 A black caretaker of a horse.
 A black fixer of computers, and a black picker-upper of poop, and a black server of coffee (which I hate, and rota the blank person next to me too), and a black maker of curried chick peas pouring a ladle worth into a roti for a black customer.